Alcoa aluminium producer to trial renewable energy

 ARENA has announced support for a new project trialling renewable energy in the alumina refining process at a facility in Western Australia.

-In the first project of its type in Australia, Alcoa will trial a new way of refining the naturally occurring bauxite material into alumina that can be smelted into aluminium.
+In the first project of its type in Australia, Alcoa will trial a new way of generating steam required for the refining of naturally occurring bauxite material into alumina that can be smelted into aluminium.

 Alcoa’s project will trial a process known as Mechanical Vapour Recompression (MVR), using renewable energy to recycle waste steam that would otherwise be exhausted to the atmosphere.